TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Experiment

 \subsection{Aerospace Bearing Dataset}

-In this subsection, an aerospace bearing dataset is used to verify the diagnosis performance of TFN.
-The aerospace bearing is the core component of the flywheel test rig, which consists of motor components, a aerospace bearing, a flywheel assembly, the shell, and a mounting base as shown in Fig. \ref{fig:Aerospace rig}(a).
-The flywheel is driven by an electric motor, and then puts the aerospace bearing to work.
-The data acquisition equipment is shown in Fig. \ref{fig:Aerospace rig}(b), including an accelerometer, power supply, a signal acquisition, and analysis system.
+The former two datasets are collected in laboratory scenarios, while this aerospace bearing dataset is derived from the industrial scenario.
+As shown in Fig. \ref{fig:aerobearing rig}, the aerospace bearing is the core component of the flywheel test rig, which consists of motor components, an aerospace bearing, a flywheel assembly, a shell, and a mounting base as shown in Fig. \ref{fig:aerobearing rig}(a).
+The flywheel is driven by an electric motor and then puts the aerospace bearing to work.
+The data acquisition equipment is shown in Fig. \ref{fig:aerobearing rig}(b), including an accelerometer, power supply, a signal acquisition and analysis system.
 The flywheel is fixed on an upright bracket, where the acceleration sensor collects the three-way vibration signals of the aerospace bearing at the sampling frequency of 25.6 kHz.

-The space bearing dataset has five types of health conditions: normal state (N), leading surface scratching (S), cage fault (C), ball fault (B) and inner ring fault (I).
+The aerospace bearing dataset has five types of health conditions: normal state (N), leading surface scratching (S), cage fault (C), ball fault (B), and inner ring fault (I).
 For each condition, the radial vibration signal is truncated into samples, and each category contains 1000 samples, for a total of 5000 samples.
 Then 60\% of the samples in each category are used for training, and the remaining samples are used for testing.
-The fault diagnosis of CWRU rolling bearing can be regarded as a 5-class classification task.
-The rest of the setup for this experiment is consistent with that of the previous planetary gearbox experiment.
+The fault diagnosis of the aerospace bearing dataset can be regarded as a 5-class classification task.
+Like the processing of the planetary gearbox dataset, the Gaussian noise of SNR = 0 is added to the original signal to increase the difficulty of diagnosis.
+The rest settings for this experiment are consistent with that of the previous planetary gearbox experiment.